csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 A. The for loop ensures the operations are in order: rank 0, then rank 1, ...
-B. The for loop ensures the operation are done in parallel across all processes (C.) The for loop is entirely redundant
+B. The for loop ensures the operation are done in parallel across all processes
+C. The for loop is entirely redundant
 D. The final value of j will be equal to 10*(size-1)

+Correct: C

  Remember that every MPI process is executing the entire piece of code so each process only ever executes the if statement once when `rank ==